fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/New-AzureRmAutomationKey.md

 ```

 ## DESCRIPTION
-The **New-AzureRmAutomationKey** cmdlet regenerates registration keys for an azure_2 Automation account.
+The **New-AzureRmAutomationKey** cmdlet regenerates registration keys for an Azure Automation account.

 ## EXAMPLES